ThatcherC/Terrain2STL/README.md

 ###To-Do List

 - [ ] Add a resolution slider
+  ~~Box size is in multiples of 120, so allowable downscales are 2,3,4,5,6,8,..~~ Actually DEM resolution is 1/3, allowable downscales  are 2,4,5,8 Probably 1/8 resolution is minimum desirable
 - [ ] Draw the northern and southern boundaries of the data set
 - [ ] Add a negative version for molds
 - [ ] Make a manifold surface option (bigger file, but better performance)